glebzlat/arduino-nvim/README.md

 # Requirements

-Due to the simplicity, `ArduinoLSP.nvim` does not have a lot of requirements.
+Due to the simplicity, `Arduino.nvim` does not have a lot of requirements.
 All requirements are:

 - neovim `>= 0.7.0` (but maybe it will work on older versions)